 Do I Have a Sleep Positioner Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in sleep positioner lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in sleep positioner lawsuits.
+We are handling individual litigation nationwide and are currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: Again, if your child was harmed by an infant sleep positioner, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.